Juan Ferrero

-Juan Ferrero (5 April 1918 - 17 June 1958) was a Spanish bodybuilder who won the Mr. Universe Pro title in London in 1952.
-He was born in Spain and although he became a resident of France at the age of seven, he always identified with his country of origin, which he proudly boasted of.
+Juan Ferrero (5 April 1918 - 17 June 1958) was a Spanish-French bodybuilder who won the Mr. Universe Pro title in London in 1952.
+He was born in Spain, and although he became a resident of France at the age of seven, he always identified with his country of origin, which he proudly boasted of.

 Early life

 Juan was born as Fidel Ferrero y Colino on 5 April 1918 in the small town of Puente Almuhey, in the province of León, Spain.
 His father, Alfonso Ferrero, was an employee at a local charcoal factory known as Felia San Pedro.

 Ferrero and his family migrated to the city of Bordeaux, France in 1925 for political reasons.
 As a young child, Ferrero was weak, thin and often sick.
-His skin tone was very dark and tan, which contrasted with the rest of his family, to the end he doubted his true parentage.
+His skin tone was very dark and tan, which contrasted with the rest of his family, to the end, he doubted his true parentage.
 In school, his skin earned him the monicker "El Negro" (the black).
-Years later it was a big plus for his sport, but during adolescence it caused him many problems and conflicts.
+Years later, it was a big plus for his sport, but during adolescence it caused him many problems and conflicts.
 He also adopted the name of Juan, the name of his grandfather for whom he had a great affection.